aybanda/Sentiment-Analysis/README.md

 ## Dataset

 This project uses the Sentiment140 dataset.
-You can:
+You have several options:

+1. Use the full dataset:

+   - Download the full Sentiment140 dataset
-1. Place the dataset file (`sentiment140.csv`) in the `data/` directory locally
+   - Place `sentiment140.csv` in the `data/` directory
-2. Or upload it through the web interface when running the application
+   - The application will automatically create a balanced sample (100k tweets)

+2. Use the sample dataset:

+   - A balanced sample of 100k tweets will be created automatically
+   - The sample is created once and reused for subsequent runs

+3. Upload through web interface:
+   - Upload either the full dataset or a sample
+   - If you upload the full dataset, it will be automatically sampled
+   - Maximum upload size: 200MB

+The sampling ensures balanced positive and negative examples while keeping the dataset size manageable for deployment.

 ## Setup and Running